JavanehBahrami/FaceID-Tuplet/README.md

 ### Download pretrained weigths
-The checkpoint for the training using triplet loss is located in the `weight` directory.
+The checkpoint obtained from training with the triplet loss is located in the `weight` directory.

 ### Inference : Finding Optimal Threshold based on distance similarity
 In face verification, we determine the similarity between face embeddings and classify whether two images belong to the same person.

 This process involves:

-- Embedding Extraction: Use MTCNN for face detection and InceptionResnetV1 for face embeddings extraction.
+- Embedding Extraction: Use `MTCNN` for face detection and InceptionResnetV1 for face embeddings extraction.
 - Distance Calculation: Compute the Euclidean distance between face embeddings for pairs of images.
 - Threshold Search: Evaluate a range of thresholds (0.1 to 1.5) to determine if pairs match or not.
 - Metrics: For each threshold, calculate the False Positive Rate (FPR), False Negative Rate (FNR), and weighted cost (FPR: 0.8, FNR: 0.2).